Working holiday visa opportunities for Irish citizens

 It is simple, working holidays are agreements between two countries that allow young people to travel to another country for up to 12 months and to find temporary work there to fund their stay.

 Here we will compare for you some of the most popular working holiday destinations that Irish people choose, like Australia, Argentina, Hong Kong, Canada, New Zealand, Japan, Korea and the USA.

 Age limits or how old should I be to apply for a Working Holiday Visa?

-To apply for working holiday visa for most of the countries (Australia, Hong Kong, New Zealand and South Korea) you must be of age 18 to 30.
+To apply for a working holiday visa for most of the countries (Australia, Hong Kong, New Zealand and South Korea) you must be of age 18 to 30.
 For Argentina and Canada, the age limit is 18 to 35.

 To apply for visa for Japan Working Holiday you must be age 18 to 25 or up to 30 upon agreement with the authorities.